Spherical Tropicalization: Further Examples of Spherical Tropicalization

 We identify $\aa^4$ with the affine space $(X_0\neq 0)$ in $\pp^4$.
 The action of $\gl{2}\times \gl{2}$ on $\gl{2}$ extends to an action on all of $\pp^4$:

 and so $\gl{2}\emb \pp^4$ is a spherical embedding.
-Its colored fan is given in Figure \ref{fanproj4}.
-The rays $\cls{R}_1$ and $\cls{R}_2$ are cones of this fan, and so the spherical varieties associated to them are $\gl{2}$-stable open subvarieties of $\pp^4$.
+Its colored fan is given in Figure~\ref{wefvwefv}(A).
+The rays $\cls{R}_1$ and $\cls{R}_2$ are cones of this fan, and so the spherical variety associated to $\trop C$ is a $\gl{2}$-stable open subvariety of $\pp^4$.
+It follows that the tropical compactification of $C$ is its closure in $\pp^4$, which contains two points in the boundary,